eduardz1/Master-Thesis/chapters/evaluation.typ

 #figure(
   placement: top,
   image("../resources/imgs/2D_Marmousi2_benchmark.svg"),
   caption: [2D elastic Marmousi2 model used as a benchmark (top image) with the computed wave field.
-The middle image represent the absolute displacement in meters of the elastic waves, the bottom the real part of the displacement.], ) <marmousi-img>
+The middle image represent the absolute displacement in meters of the elastic waves, the bottom the real part of the displacement.]
+    + context {
+      if state("image-outline").get() == none { linebreak(justify: true) }
+    },
+) <marmousi-img>

 #figure(
   kind: image,
   anotinv_diagrams(mesh: "mesh100k", additional_plots: none),
   caption: [Comparison of matrix creation time for the 2D elastic benchmark with different configurations of the 100k mesh.
 The benchmarks where run with a configuration of 6 MPI processes and 8 OpenMP threads per process on the Suroit node.
-The $circle.small$ represents the outliers in the boxplot the boxes and whiskers represent the percentiles and the line in the middle the median.], ) <loop-order-bench>
+The $circle.small$ represents the outliers in the boxplot the boxes and whiskers represent the percentiles and the line in the middle the median.]
+    + context {
+      if state("image-outline").get() == none { linebreak(justify: true) }
+    },
+) <loop-order-bench>

 == Using a GPU Accelerated Sparse Solver <cudss-vs-mumps>